 5 trends in UX design

 It’s not new that users react to stories.
 Since the beginning of human history, we have lived by telling stories.
 They trigger our emotions and spark our curiosity.
 Stories create a strong connection between businesses and consumers.
-The more the consumer knows about the complete history of a brand, the more is more likely to trust and connect with the relevant business.
+The more the consumer knows about the complete history of a brand, the more likely it is to trust and connect with the relevant business.

 Now imagine a website that introduces you to this story and with each scroll reveals it to you little by little.
-You will surely want to get to the end and be engaged with the content, which is presented in an interesting and engaging way.
+You will surely want to get to the end and interact with the content, which is presented in an interesting and engaging way.

 Users are already too used to the presentation of information in a linear fashion and the presence of long non-interactive texts, which are increasingly rarely read.
 Scrollytelling, on the other hand, combining an interestingly told story with dynamics in the text can make the user read, gain their attention and keep them to the end.